 A conversion plant at Lanzhou of about 1000 tU/yr started operation in 1980 but may now be closed.
 Another conversion plant at Diwopu, Jiuquan, near Yumen in northwest Gansu province, is about 500 tU/yr, though Areva quotes 2000 t/yr for both plants in 2006.

-Further conversion capacity is planned with the new China Nuclear Fuel Element Co (CNFEC) plant at Daying Industrial Park in Heshan city, Guangdong province.
-It is quoted at 14,000 t/yr by 2020.
+Further conversion capacity was planned with the new China Nuclear Fuel Element Co (CNFEC) plant at Daying Industrial Park in Heshan city, Guangdong province.
+It was quoted at 14,000 t/yr by 2020.
 However plans for this location were cancelled in July 2013.

 Enrichment and enriched uranium imports

 In 2010 China needed 3600 tU and 2.5 million SWU of enrichment.
 In 2020 demand is expected to be 15,000 tU (natural) and almost 9 million SWU.
 All enrichment capacity is inland, in Shaanxi, Gansu and Sichuan provinces.

 A Russian centrifuge enrichment plant at Hanzhun, SE Shaanxi province, was set up under 1992, 1993 and 1996 agreements between Minatom/Tenex and CNEIC covering a total 1.5 million SWU/yr capacity in hina at two sites.
 The first two modules at Hanzhun came into operation in 1997-2000, giving 0.5 million SWU/yr as phases 1 & 2 of the agreements.
 In November 2007, Tenex undertook to build a further 0.5 million SWU/yr of capacity at Hanzhun, completing the 1990s agreements in relation to the Hanzhun plant.
 This was commissioned ahead of schedule in mid 2011.